endlos99/flashrom99/doc/MANUAL.md

 Please refer to the troubleshooting section for a list of games known with issues.

-For cartridges using a Revision 1 board, programs that access disk drives may not work correctly on some systems, in particular with the original TI floppy disk controller.
-Please check [`R1DISKFIX.md`](R1DISKFIX.md) for an easy hardware fix.
-Note that Revision 2 boards are not affected.
+On some early cartridges, programs that access disk drives may not work correctly on some systems, in particular with the original TI floppy disk controller.
+Please check [`README.md`](../README.md) to see if you need to remove a capacitor from the board.

 If you find additional images that don't work as intended on the FlashROM 99, please send a note to the developer at <r@0x01.de>, maybe the issue can